meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 	나 한테 좀 중요한 단어다
 ## Self-Concordance Model
 Human capacity to set and pursue personal agendas is referred to as conation.
-Involve the proactive efforts of individuals to attain outcomes and thus meet their needs and can be conceptually distinguished from cognitive and affective
+Involve the proactive efforts of individuals to attain outcomes and thus meet their needs and can be conceptually distinguished from cognitive and affective processes.